( ⇪ Technology )

 Defeat and Death

 An avatar that is unconscious for more than a minute of physical time automatically logs-out.
-If the physical being is unconscious for any reason, the avatar is also unconscious.
-If an avatar dies while in cyberspace, its possessions are dropped where the avatar died, afterwhich the avatar logs-off and its personal data is deleted permanently (leaving room for a new avatar).
+If the physical being is unconscious for any reason, the avatar immediately logs-out.
+If an avatar dies while in cyberspace, its possessions are dropped where the avatar died, after which the avatar logs-off and its personal data is deleted permanently (leaving room for a new avatar).
 Avatars cannot be raised.
 If an avatar’s external storage method (such as a neural implant, cyberghost, or memory card) is irreversibly corrupted, damaged, erased, or destroyed, the avatar contained within dies and its possessions are destroyed as well.